Sahaja Yamalapalli

 Sahaja Yamalapalli (born 29 October 2000) is an Indian tennis player.
 She is India's number one in women's tennis.
+She has career-high rankings of world No. 284 in singles, achieved on October 2024, and No. 408 in doubles, achieved on 7 October 2024.
+As of June 2026, Sahaja has won four ITF titles in singles, and one in doubles.
+She has been representing the India Billie Jean King Cup team since 2023, with a win–loss record 2–9.

 Early life

 Yamalapalli was born on 29 October 2000 in Hyderabad, India.
 Her mother is Supriya while her father Bhavaniprasad Yamalapalli works at an engineering college.

 She started playing tennis at the age of ten.
 Yamalapalli graduated from Sam Houston State University in 2017 where she majored in Food Science and Nutrition.
 She has won the Player of the Year Award for collegiate tennis.
 She was the second tennis player in the university's history to be honored with the award, the first being Irina Sotnikova.

 She was also the first women's tennis player who earned ITA national ranking 110 in the university's history while also becoming the first player to ever crack the ITA NCAA national ranking.
 Yamalapalli was Southland Conference women's tennis student-athlete of the year 2018, 2019 and 2021 for being top in studies and sports.